campbe13/docker-ecq2020/docker-usage-overview/MYSQL-INSTANCE.md

 21042f0aa702289da8e21d7796e2cfa6241059251244898eb7ccc99b9442d415
 ```
 ## `docker logs`
+Note it is best to watch the logs as there is a lag in accessibility to the mysql db on startup, this is there by design in mysql, it has nothing to do with the container
 ```
 tricia@acerubuntu1804:~/ecq/docker-ecq2020$ docker logs mysql-container 2020-03-10 15:20:29+00:00 [Note] [Entrypoint]: Entrypoint script for MySQL Server 8.0.19-1debian9 started.